fightfil/fightfil.github.io-src/content/Penultimate-Step/02_first-day.md

 Diane and I speak almost at once: "Basketball."
 "Track."

-Jen says, "I'll probably destroy my free time with theatre!"
+Jen says, "I'll probably destroy my free time with theater!"

 My brain immediately envisions the girl whispering her way through the "O, what a noble mind" soliloquy.
-I banish the unfair imagery and ask, "Musical theatre, or plays, or do you do tech?"
+I banish the unfair imagery and ask, "Musical theater, or plays, or do you do tech?"

-"I love me some musical theatre.
-But I also do a lot of stage design and building for tech."
+"I love me some musical theater.
+But I also do a lot of stage design, makeup, and set-building for tech."

 "What about you, Kyle."